HL7-DaVinci/dtr/readme.md

    Note: You might need to modify the **frame-ancesters** setting in the KeyCloak admin: e.g. Realm | Security Defences | Content-Security-Policy = frame-src 'self'; **frame-ancesters http://localhost:***; object-src 'none';

-5. Then run the **CRD** server, **DTR** server, and **Request Generator**.
+5. Then run the **CRD** server, **DTR** server, and **CRD Request Generator**.

    Note: The DTR app's authorization against the EHR server requires a `client_id` that is registered with the auth server of that EHR to work.
 The DTR app has a `/register` endpoint that allows user entry of which `client_id` to use for a specific EHR server.
 If following the KeyCloak guide provided in the CRD readme, the client would be called `app-login`.

 >Test it!

 >Assuming you have completed the above.
-You should be able to send a request from the Request Generator in order for the SMART app to launch by clicking the `Patient Select:` button to pre-populate the inputs.
-Choose a `Device Request` from the drop-down for one of the patients, then click anywhere in the row corresponding to the patient for whom you selected a `Device Request`.
-The data will be prefetched and you can send the request by prssing the `Submit` button.
+You should be able to send a request from the CRD Request Generator in order for the SMART app to launch by clicking the `Patient Select:` button to pre-populate the inputs.
+Choose a `Device, Service, or Medication Request` from the drop-down for one of the patients, then click anywhere in the row corresponding to the patient for whom you selected a `Device, Service, or Medication Request`.
+The data will be prefetched and you can send the request by pressing the `Submit` button.
 You should get a CDS Hooks Card back.
 Click the SMART link button for `Order Form` and you should see a login screen.
 Login with whatever user you've registered, and the SMART App should proceed to launch.

 ## Building Releases